dcelasun/dotfiles/README.md

 Gnome Terminal will close.
 Open it again and choose the profile from right click -> Profiles.

+## Gnome Terminal Font

+- If you installed `powerline-fonts-git`, I recommend `Droid Sans Mono for Powerline Regular` in terminal settings.

 ## Screenshot

 If you followed the steps for powerline, tmux and Gnome Terminal, it should look like this: